UNISvalbard/KHO-radiosonde/README.md

 The payload uses an [Adafruit Feather](https://www.adafruit.com/product/3179) board which includes a [LoRa](https://en.wikipedia.org/wiki/LoRa) radio transceiver module.
 The ground station is simply another identical board with an antenna.
 We use a custom PCB for the payload to include additional LEDs, thermistors, sensors for pressure and humidity, orientation (IMU), and a GNSS-module for time and position.

+The flight software is written in C++ (Arduino), but the ground station code is written in CircuitPython.

 ### Telemetry range

 The transmit antenna is a simple "whip" or a piece of wire of correct length, which depends on the used frequency.
 For the receiver, one can use a similar whip for shorter distances.
 Our students have also built a simple quarter-wavelength ground-plane antennas for improved reception.